rafaelanchieta/amr-br/README.md

-# amr-br
+# AMR-BR
-Abstract Meaning Representation in Brazilian Portuguese
+- The first annotated corpus in AMR for Potuguese